 25. Using library facilities for activities other than their intended purpose.

-The Children’s Department is reserved for use by children, their parents or guardians, and adults interested in children’s literature.
-Use of the Teen Room is reserved for teens 12 through 18 years of age or grades 7 through 12.
+The Children’s Area at each library location is reserved for use by children, their parents or guardians, and adults interested in children’s literature.
+Use of the Teen Area at each library location is reserved for teens 12 through 18 years of age or grades 7 through 12.
 Computers and activities in the Teen Area are reserved for Teens.

 All bags and other articles are subject to inspection by security and other authorized personnel.
 The Library reserves the right to limit the size and number of items brought into the Library.